Kalimpong district: History

 The ceded territory was added to the Western Duars district at first, and later transferred to the Darjeeling district of the Bengal province in 1866.
 It was referred to as the "tract of Dalingkot" or "tract of Damsang", after the hill forts through which it had been administered in the past.
 At that time, Kalimpong was a small hamlet, with only two or three families known to reside there.
 However the neighbourhood of Kalimpong was well-populated with several villages, as recorded by Ashley Eden during a mission to Bhutan in 1864.
 Eden mentioned that the people there were well-disposed to the British administration and had frequently traded with the Darjeeling area to the west of Teesta in defiance of the Bhutanese authorities.

-The temperate climate prompted the British to develop the town as an alternative hill station to Darjeeling, to escape the scorching summer heat in the plains.
+The temperate climate prompted the British to develop the town as an alternative hill station to Darjeeling, to escape the scorching summer heat in the Indo-Gangetic Plain.
 Kalimpong's proximity to the Nathu La and Jelep La passes for trading with Tibet was an added advantage.
 It soon became an important trading outpost in the trade of furs, wools and food grains between India and Tibet.
 The increase in commerce attracted large numbers of Nepalis from neighbouring Nepal and also the lower regions of Sikkim where Nepalis had been residing since the Gorkha invasion of Sikkim in 1790.
 The movement of people into the area transformed Kalimpong from a small hamlet with a few houses, to a thriving town with economic prosperity.
 Britain assigned a plot within Kalimpong to the influential Bhutanese Dorji family, through which trade and relations with Bhutan flowed.
 This later became the Bhutan House, a Bhutanese administrative and cultural centre.